 Although it's not visible to visitors on your website, metadata is shown on Google’s search result pages in order to indicate what your page is about.
 These texts are often the first interaction potential visitors have with your site, and play a big role in distinguishing it from the competition.

-To optimize your site’s metadata fill in the following details in your content manager, keeping in mind that Google may also replace it with an auto generated text to further satisfy users intent:
+To optimize your site’s metadata fill in the following details in your CMS (Content Management System), keeping in mind that Google may also replace it with an auto generated text to further satisfy users intent:

 Title tags: Title tags are headlines that show up on the SERP and link directly to your website.
 Make sure your title tag is catchy, includes relevant keywords and accurately describes the content on that specific page.